Hong Kong English pop

 Hong Kong English pop (英文歌) is a genre of music consisting of English-language songs that are made, performed and popularised in Hong Kong.
 It is known as simply English pop by Hong Kongers.
 The height of the English pop era in Hong Kong was from the 1950s to mid-1970s.

 History

 As English was the only official language from 1843 to 1974 in Hong Kong, it was spoken widely, especially in formal contexts, by Hongkongers in the 20th century.
 As a result, pop songs performed in English language were very popular among both ethnic Chinese and British Hong Kong citizens.

 Pre-WWII

 Many of the bandleaders and musicians were Filipinos.
-Lobing Samson, who led the house band at Ciro's for many years, later made his way to Hong Kong as did Fred Carpio, Vic Cristobal and many others.
+Lobing Samson, who led the house band at Ciro's in Shanghai, China for many years, later made his way to Hong Kong as did Fred Carpio, Vic Cristobal and many others.

 1950s

 In 1951, Frankie Laine recorded "Rose, Rose, I Love You" in Hong Kong, which is an English version of the popular Chinese song Mei gui mei gui wo ai ni composed by Chen Gexin (陳歌辛), and first recorded by Yao Lee in Shanghai 1940s.
 In 1959 Tsai Chin recorded an English version of Yao Min's "The Second Spring", which featured in the London stage musical The World of Suzie Wong.